jul0105/last-byte.github.io/_posts/2020-05-05-offops-in-ad-0.md

 Upon receiving this packet the DC reads the username of the user from the `cname` section, takes his hash from its local database and tries to decrypt the value held by the `padata-value` field of the `PA-DATA PA-ENC-TIMESTAMP`.
 If the decryption succeeds and the timestamp is valid, the next step of the Kerberos authentication mechanism begins.

+The key takeway here is the fact that this entire step relies on the secrecy of the NTLM hash, not the password, nor the timestamp.
+Obtain a valid NTLM hash and you can do some nasty stuff, but we will have a look at it later, let's move on to the second step.

+### Authentication Service - Response (AS-REP)

+The Authentication Service - Response (or Reply, the RFC uses both), aka AS-REP, is the packet the DC sends right after a valid AS-REQ has been received.
+Through this packet the DC issues what's known as a Ticket Granting Ticket (TGT).
+The TGT is a piece of information tied to the identity of the user who requested it.
+Part of it is encrypted using the NTLM hash of the krbtgt domain user.
+As we said before, krbtgt (pronounced kərbɪtɪdʒɪtɪ', change my mind) is a very special account used by the DC to manage certain Kerberos operations.
+It's considered a High Value Target (HVT) by attackers as compromising it destroys the trust foundations upon which Kerberos itself is built.